alexander-ding/yeet-bot/README.md

 - !help: get help
 - !yeet <url>: overlays the current filter onto all faces found in the image.
 Can also accept an attachment instead.
 - !set <url>: sets the current filter.
 Can also accept an attachment instead.
-- !clean: clears the rim of the current filter. *Defunct as of now*
+- !clean: clears the rim of the current filter.
 - !default: sets filter to the default filter